pa28/pa28.github.io/CommandLine/index.md

 This file contains general guidance on how to access the command line on a Raspberry Pi.
-If you are more interested in learning the command line on a standard desktop Linux/Unix machine most installations will with everything needed built in or easily installed.
+If you are more interested in learning the command line on a standard desktop Linux/Unix machine most installations will have everything needed is built in or easily installed.

 ## Accessing the Command Line.